 German forward Pauline Bremer signed for City on a two-year deal in August 2017.

-The 21-year-old joined Nick Cushing’s side from Lyon, in a deal that saw right-back Lucy Bronze switch to the French club.
+The 23-year-old joined Nick Cushing’s side from Lyon in 2017, in a deal that saw right-back Lucy Bronze switch to the French club.

 A prolific, hard-working and technically gifted individual, Bremer was dubbed ‘a star in the making’ at a young age and despite her youth, moves to Manchester, boasting an already-glittering CV.